phmonte/Buildalyzer/README.md

 ### Check The Build Log

-If something isn't working, try passing a `StringBuilder` or `ILoggerFactory` into the `AnalyzerManager`.
+If something isn't working, try passing a `TextWriter` or `ILoggerFactory` into the `AnalyzerManager`.
 The log output after you call `ProjectAnalyzer.Load()` or `ProjectAnalyzer.Compile()` is often very helpful in tracking down problems.

 ### Microsoft.Build.Tasks.CodeAnalysis and Microsoft.Build.Framework Mismatch